Gaming (VR)

 Microsoft has also said some older games will be upscaled to 4K resolution (or to a 120fps frame rate), making them look better than when they were new.

-Sony has given fewer details about backwards compatibility for now, but says confidently that 99 percent of PS4 games will work on the PS5.
-It has also said games tweaked for the more powerful PS4 Pro will work with their enhancements in place on the PS5, but for other titles there could be variations in how well they perform on the new console.
+Sony has given fewer details about backward compatibility for now but says confidently that 99 percent of PS4 games will work on the PS5.
+It has also said games tweaked for the more powerful PS4 Pro will work with their enhancements in place on the PS5, but for other titles, there could be variations in how well they perform on the new console.
 Sony has said the top 100 most-played PS4 games will run very well on the PS5 from launch.

 Xbox Series X vs Series S vs PlayStation 5: Virtual reality

-Sony has confirmed the PS5 will be fully compatible with its pre-existing PS VR headset, which has proven popular among PS4 gamers over the last few years.
-This should mean the continued development of virtual reality games (or at least games which have VR compatibility as an additional feature), and we might even see an updated headset somewhere down the line.
+Sony PS5 is fully compatible with its pre-existing PS VR headset as long as you get a PlayStation Camera adapter to get the headset to work.
+Sony is offering all PS VR owners one camera adapter free of charge.
+This should mean the continued development of virtual reality games (or at least games that have VR compatibility as an additional feature), and we expect to see an updated headset somewhere down the line when Sony launches PS VR 2.

 Things are less rosey for VR over at Microsoft.
 The company has confirmed it has no plans for any virtual reality with the Xbox Series X. No Xbox console has offered VR, so this shouldn't come as too much of a surprise, especially as the technology has generally failed to become a mainstream hit.